Franciskadtt/voyager/README.md

 - JS for own list item add from https://medium.com/@suryashakti1999/to-do-list-app-using-javascript-for-absolute-beginners-13ea9e38a033 with modifications for the project.
 - JS for the display of store card from https://stackoverflow.com/questions/22270664/how-to-remove-a-class-from-elements-in-pure-javascript with modifications for the project.
 - JS for map markers on the map from https://developers.google.com/maps/documentation/javascript/marker-clustering#maps_marker_clustering-javascript with modifications for the project.
+- JS line for storing objects in HTML5 localStorage from https://stackoverflow.com/questions/2010892/storing-objects-in-html5-localstorage
+- JS line for return data and convert text into a JavaScript object from https://stackoverflow.com/questions/35273539/json-parse-from-localstorage-issue
+- JS line for placing object into storage from https://stackoverflow.com/questions/2010892/storing-objects-in-html5-localstorage
+- JS Function for clear localStorage from https://stackoverflow.com/questions/19246053/add-or-clear-localstorage-on-button-click-and-show-the-value-in-html

 ### Acknowledgements
 - Thanks to my mentor Antonio Rodriquez for guiding me throughout this project.
 He helped me to brainstorm about how the layout would work best.
-He gave me excellent support especially with JavaScript and talking me through the logic of my code.
+He gave me excellent support especially with JavaScript and talking me through the logic.